Yazwh0/BitMagic.Legacy/README.md

 ## Template Engine

-BitMagic uses ASP.NETs Razor template engine to acheive what would commanly be called 'Macros' in other assembly implementations.
+BitMagic uses ASP.NETs Razor template engine to achieve what would commonly be called 'Macros' in other assembly implementations.
 In the same way you can use C# to generate HTML pages, we use the engine to generate .asm files.

 The files that the Razor engine works on have the extension '.csasm'. (in a nod to the .cshtml file extension)